Hostile Takeover

 Her prey groaned, a tremor weakening her limbs, but J brought stronger arms up to support her to hold her helplessly in place.

-Sharp teeth cut through chassis and her rich, thick reward trickled.
+Sharp teeth cut through chassis and that rich, thick reward trickled.
 When the incisors withdrew, the oil filled the new emptiness, and J’s tongue was there to lick.

 “So… do I… taste good?”